Skip to content

 A tail hedge is different because it’s contractual.
 A put option pays off based on a defined strike and a defined expiry.
 It doesn’t depend on correlations holding or on bonds rallying.
 You can buy puts on the exact exposure you hold, not a proxy that might decorrelate at the worst possible moment.

-This distinction matters for anyone running a multi-asset portfolio.
+The distinction matters for anyone running a multi-asset portfolio.
 Diversification reduces volatility.
 A tail hedge truncates catastrophic loss.
-They’re solving fundamentally different problems, and we’ve seen too many allocators conflate them.
+Two different problems, two different instruments, and too many allocators conflate them.

 The Cost Spectrum